 Note 1: The RTCP is based on the periodic transmission of control packets to all participants in the session, as described in IETF RFC 3550 [56].
-In context of the Voice over IMS profile, the primary uses of RTCP are voice quality monitoring, and to provide link aliveness information while the media are on hold.
+In the context of this document, the primary uses of RTCP are voice quality monitoring, and to provide link aliveness information while the media are on hold.
 The latter implies that the RTCP transmission must continue when the media are on hold.

 The UE and the entities in the IMS core network that terminates the user plane must set the sending frequency of control packets to a value calculated from the values of "RS" and "RR" SDP bandwidth modifiers according to rules and procedures in IETF RFC 3550 [56].
-The UE must set the "RS" and "RR" SDP bandwidth modifiers such that the calculated RTCP sending frequency is equal or less than 5 seconds, in order to allow a sufficiently tight inactivity detection.
+The UE must set the "RS" and "RR" SDP bandwidth modifiers such that RTCP packets are sent to the UE at least once every 5 seconds, in order to allow a sufficiently tight inactivity detection.

-The UE and the entities in the IMS core network that terminates the user plane must support the transmission of RTCP packets formatted according to the rules in IETF RFC 3550 [56] and with the clarifications below:
+The UE and the entities in the IMS core network that terminate the user plane must support the transmission of RTCP packets formatted according to the rules in IETF RFC 3550 [56] and with the following clarifications below.

-RTCP compound packet format must be used.
-When sent, the compound packet must include one report packet and one source description (SDES) packet.
-When no RTP packets have been sent in the last two reporting intervals, a Receiver Report (RR) should be sent.
-Some implementations may send a Sender Report (SR) instead of a Receiver Report (RR), and this must be handled and accepted as valid.
+The UE and the entities in the IMS core network that terminate the user plane must use the RTCP compound packet format.
+When sent, the compound packet must include one report packet and one Source Description (SDES) packet.
+When no RTP packets have been sent in the last two reporting intervals, the UE and the entities in the IMS core network that terminate the user plane should send a Receiver Report (RR).
+Receiving of a Sender Report (SR) instead of an RR must be handled and accepted as valid by the UE and the entities in the IMS core network that terminate in the IMS core network that terminate the user plane.